 Residential Living FAQs

-There are many more questions you may have.
-Speak to an RA or call us in the office.
+Whether you are a prospective or current student, we expect you to have many questions.
 We are happy to answer any questions you may have.
 If the person you speak with does not know, he/she will find someone who does.
 Remember, there is no such thing as a stupid question.

 How do I apply for housing?

-When are housing assignments sent for the upcoming fall?
+When are housing assignments sent for fall 2017?

 - Student's building and room assignment

 - Information for new residents (e.g. what to bring/leave at home, etc)